otrv4/OTRv4-over-XMPP/xep-xxxx-current-off-the-record-messaging-usage.md

 is warranted to better understand the protocols strengths and weaknesses.

 OTR provides several cryptographic properties depending of what kind of conversation in established.
+In terms of deniability, OTR (in its version 4) provides offline deniability for any kind of conversations, but only online deniability for both parties during online conversations (it provides online deniability for only one party -the initiator- during offline conversations).

-confidentiality, deniability, authentication, forward secrecy and post-compromise security.
+It also provides confidentiality, integrity, and authentication (in a deniable matter).
+Furthermore, it provides forward secrecy and post-compromise security.
-OTR (in its version 4) uses several cryptographic algorithms, such as SHAKE-256 and ChaCha20.
-An OTR session can be held only between two parties, meaning that OTR is incompatible with Multi-User Chat (XEP-0045) [3] and Mediated Information eXchange (MIX) (XEP-0369) [4].
-It provides deniability in its online and offline way.
-It also provides forward secrecy and post-compromise security.
+To achieve all of these properties, OTR uses several cryptographic algorithms, such as DAKEs, SHAKE-256, ChaCha20, SMP, and more.

+An OTR session can be held only between two parties, regardless of them being online or offline.
+Because of this, OTR is incompatible with Multi-User Chat (XEP-0045) [\[3\]](#references) and Mediated Information eXchange (MIX) (XEP-0369) [\[4\]](#references); but OTR might support group chat in future versions.

+Take into account that OTR, in its version 4, can be implemented over clients following a selection of modes: 'OTRv3-compatible mode', 'OTRv4-standalone mode', and 'OTRv4-interactive-only'.
+Information about these modes can be found on the main protocol [\[5\]](#references).

 ## Discovery